10 Amazing River Kayaking Tours in New Zealand

 Location: Whanganui National Park, Manawatu-Wanganui, North Island.

-Pick your adventure: relaxing river kayaking along the Ohau Channel between Lake Rotorua and Lake Rotoiti or splash around in the white water of Okere Falls.
+Pick your adventure: relaxing river kayaking along the Ohau Channel between Lake Rotorua and Lake Rotoiti, splash around in the white water of Okere Falls, or enjoy an evening kayaking trip to see glowworms and relax in some hot springs.
 Plus, Rotorua has heaps of lake kayaking options too so find out more in our 10 Best Kayaking Lakes in New Zealand!

 Location: Rotorua, Bay of Plenty, North Island.